She wrote, “I am very very new to homeschooling . . .” and asked for help.

 Foundation Literacy Skills and Knowledge.

-Let’s consider what we have done in each of the language arts strands that make up foundation literacy:
+Let’s consider what we teach by reviewing each language arts strand that makes up foundation literacy:

 Phonics